Iron Curtain Classics - the Alag Range

 It must be said that the early examples of the Yin Yan appear to have been rather better made than some examples of their Alag forebears!
 Later examples of the Chinese engines reverted to a rather more chequered level of quality control, but nonetheless carried on for decades in various forms.
 Examples remain plentiful today - indeed, the engine remained in intermittent production for much of the first decade of the 21st Century, albeit under a different name courtesy of the CS company of Shanghai, China.
 But how many people realise that in using one of these nice little engines they are actually participating in the continuance of the often-maligned Alag range??

 A limited amount of information on the Silver Swallow engines may be found here on Ron Chernich's "Model Engine News" (MEN) web-site.
 However, Ron's article only tells a fraction of the full Yin Yan/Silver Swallow story.
-A full history of this interesting range will appear in due course on this web site.
+A full history of this interesting range appears elsewhere on this web site.

 What may have let these engines down was a perceived failure on the part of the manufacturers to subject certain of their products to the level of consistent quality control scrutiny which the international marketplace had come to expect by that time.
 The flawed batch of Alag X-03’s sent to Australia serves as a good example of how much harm can be done to the reputation of a generally excellent engine through a failure to address this issue in a consistent manner.
-A little more attention to the quality control issue, and these classic Hungarian engines would undoubtedly be remembered with universal affection and respect!
-In my book, they have been viewed in that light all along!
+A little more attention to the quality control issue, and these classic Hungarian engines would undoubtedly be remembered with universal affection and respect.
+As far as I'm personally concerned, they have been viewed in that light all along!

 However, the final word must surely relate to the Hungarian model engine manufacturing industry as a whole.
 We hope that we’ve demonstrated that if Hungary had produced no more than the engines mentioned in this article and in the companion MOKI article, the country would still deserve an honoured place in the history of commercial model engine design and production.